 Beyond that, everything else about America is ok.
 You can drink tap water just fine.

-If you are looking for more generalised advice, my keeping healthy while travelling overseas post useful to make sure yourself regardless of where you are travelling to.
+Just watch out for things like jet lag when you arrive.
+If you are looking for more generalised advice, my keeping healthy while travelling overseas post will be useful to make sure you are best prepared regardless of where you are travelling to.

-United State of Americas Immigration, Customs and Visas
+United States of Americas Immigration, Customs and Visas

 Probably the most daunting part and any international trip are the customs, visas and immigration processes for each country you visit.